sixty-north/added-value/docs/source/tables.rst

 *multi-level*.
 For example, a list of integers is a single-level data structure, a list of list of integers is a two-level data structure, and a list of lists of lists is a three- level data structure.
 Each of these levels can be given a zero-based indexed, called the *level index*.
-So in the case of a list of lists of dictionarues, the outer list has indexes at level zero, the inner lists have indexes at level one, and the dictionaties contained within those inner lists have indexes at level two.
+So in the case of a list of lists of dictionaries, the outer list has indexes at level zero, the inner lists have indexes at level one, and the dictionaries contained within those inner lists have indexes at level two.

 One easy way to see this is to think about how many successive applications of Python's indexing